The Energy Loss of a Heavy Quark Moving in a Viscous Fluid: Discussion

 It has been accepted that the expanding plasma medium generated after scattering of two nuclei evolves from a far-from-equilibrium state to the hydrodynamic regime during about 1fm.
-So one may be interested in studying the above problems but at this time, in a fluid dynamical background.
-To proceed, a string probe should be studied in a gravity space-time dual to the boundary fluid dynamical flow.
+So to be more close to the real experiment, one may be interested in studying the problems mentioned in last paragraph in a fluid dynamical flow.
+To proceed, a string probe has to be studied in a gravity background dual to the boundary fluid dynamical flow.